-Candles are the perfect way to create an ambiance, set a certain mood, and introduce a cozy feeling into your home.
-There's nothing like the scent of a freshly lit candle wafting through a room and filling it with a luxurious aroma or a few candles adorning the dinner table and instantly elevating an everyday meal.
-The world of candles, waxes, and wicks is a complex one, and we have compiled the ultimate list of candles everyone should know.
-From beeswax and wood wicks to festive sparklers and floating candles, we've got you covered with an explainer of all the types of candles.
+A candle uses a wick embedded in wax or another slightly flammable solid material to produce light as it gradually burns.
+For today's users, candles are the perfect way to create an ambiance, set a certain mood, and introduce a cozy feeling into your home.
+There's nothing like the scent of a freshly lit candle wafting through a room and filling it with a luxurious aroma, or a few unscented candles adorning the dinner table to instantly elevate an everyday meal.
+The world of candles, waxes, and wicks is a surprisingly complex one, and this summary of 21 different candle types will help you choose the right one—from beeswax and wood wicks to festive sparklers and floating candles.

 01 of 21

 Beeswax candles are best known for their warm golden color, hexagonal pattern, and subtle honey scent, but there is a lot more to them.
 They act as a natural air purifier and are the cleanest, longest-burning candles, producing a bright, warm-toned flame as they burn.
 They burn with no smoke and give off very little scent.

 Beeswax is a natural byproduct of beekeeping and, because it is biodegradable, candles made of beeswax are a great eco-friendly choice that benefits both your home and the environment.
 Dating back to Roman times, beeswax is one of the oldest candle forms and is an excellent pick for candle holders and wreaths, since it generally doesn’t drip very much and has a long burn time.

 02 of 21